-In texting and social media slang, LMS usually means “Like My Status.”
+In most text messages and social media conversations, LMS means “Like My Status.”

-People use it when they want others to engage with a post, photo, story, or update.
+People use it when they want others to interact with their posts, stories, or updates.

 Simple Definition